ow2-proactive/proactive-jupyter-kernel/README.md

 #%connect(url=YOUR_SERVER_URL, login=YOUR_LOGIN, password=YOUR_PASSWORD)
 ```

-By providing the complete `url` of the server, users can eventually connect through the secure protocol HTTPS.
+By providing the complete `url` of the server, users can eventually connect through the secure HTTPS protocol.

 ### 4.2 Using a configuration file: